Commonly asked about kinetic energy storage devices

 Are lithium batteries more cost effective?

-Does Spinlectrix’ kinetic battery react to temperature cycling like lithium polymer batteries?
+Does SPIN’s kinetic battery react to temperature cycling like lithium ion batteries?

-No, Spinlectrix’ flywheels are essentially impervious to temperature change.
-While chemical storage reactivity is cut in half for every 10°C drop in temperature, Spinlectrix’ kinetic storage operates inside a vacuum that creates a buffer to the outside world.
+No, SPIN’s flywheels are essentially impervious to temperature change.
+While chemical storage reactivity is cut in half for every 10°C drop in temperature, SPIN’s kinetic storage delivers the full capacity at any temperature.